robertnurnberg/cdblib/Readme.md

 ## Purpose

-Provide a simple library with wrapper functions for the API provided by cdb.
-All the wrapper functions will continuously query cdb until a satisfactory responce has been received.
+Provide a simple library with wrapper functions for the API of cdb.
+All the wrapper functions will continuously query cdb until a satisfactory response has been received.

 ## Usage